Lockington, East Riding of Yorkshire

 Lockington is a small village and civil parish in the East Riding of Yorkshire, England.
 It is situated approximately 6 mi north-west of Beverley town centre.

 The civil parish is formed by the villages of Lockington and Aike and the hamlet of Thorpe.

 According to the 2011 UK census the population of Lockington parish was 524, a decrease on the 2001 UK census figure of 542.

 There were 247 separate households.
 However, since this census, recent housing developments have occurred.

+The name Lockington probably derives from the Old English Locaingtūn meaning 'settlement connected with Loca', or 'settlement of/at the enclosure'.

 The parish church of St Mary is a Grade I listed building.